offbynull/offbynull.github.io/docs/data/learn/Kubernetes/input/input.md

 Introduction/Labels_TOPIC
 ```

-A service determines which pods it should route traffic to via the `spec/selector` manifest path.
+A service determines which pods it should route traffic to via the `spec.selector` manifest path.
 This manifest path contains key-value mappings, where these key-value mappings are labels that a pod needs before being considered for this service's traffic ...

 ```yaml
 spec: